Cancer Care Parcel Logo

 1.Your time and a listening ear

 The best gift you can give your friend is your time.
 They may need you to run errands if they are still suffering from chemo side-effects.
 They may need to talk things through or just have someone there in silence as company.
 Being there for comfort and a chat, just to watch some movies together or for practical help is important at this stage.
 It is common that after chemotherapy or any cancer treatment people feel abandoned.
 Friends disappear as they think its all over and the medical profession and other support is not as easily available.
 If you can be there for them at this stage it might be all they need.
+Finding ways to show you care can make a significant difference in their recovery journey.
+Simple gestures like preparing a meal or offering to accompany them to appointments can provide much-needed support.
+Even sending a thoughtful message or small gift can remind them that they are not alone during this challenging time.

 2. Home cooking after chemotherapy

 Nausea and the bad taste side effects of chemotherapy may still be present for a while after chemo has ended.
 So you could make some special small, bland meals, appropriate to their needs.
 We have an article here about chemotherapy nausea and the food that helps.
-Your home cooking doesn't just help with the continued symptoms, it also shows that you are still there for them even after treatment.
+Your home cooking doesn't just help with the continued symptoms, it also shows that you are still there for them even after treatment. when preparing for the first chemotherapy appointment, it's important to have essential items for your first chemo session.
+Items like soft blankets, comfortable clothing, and soothing snacks can provide comfort and relief during treatment.
+Additionally, bringing along a supportive friend or family member can make the experience feel less daunting.

 3. Celebratory uplifting/motivational/inspirational gifts